storytracer/tempopedia-directory/pages/01.directory/world-digital-library/item.md

         - aggregator
 ---

-The World Digital Library (WDL) is a project of the U.S. Library of Congress, with the support of UNESCO, and contributions from libraries, archives, museums, educational institutions, and international organizations around the world.
+World History aggregator initiated by Library of Congress

 ===

 !
 Website: https://www.wdl.org

+The World Digital Library (WDL) is a project of the U.S. Library of Congress, with the support of UNESCO, and contributions from libraries, archives, museums, educational institutions, and international organizations around the world.